 Today I am struggling with being and nothingness.

-I am there too.
-I am incidental to the scene and too young to know more than the moment, the sunshine, and the bright starchy crunch of raw peas.
-I sit next to the lawn chair distracted by a the sticky, sweet dance of a honey bee on the soft spikes of a clover blossom.
+I am there, too.
+I am incidental to the scene and too young to know more than the moment, the sunshine, and the bright, starchy crunch of raw peas.
+I am next to the lawn chair, lying on my stomach.
+I’m distracted, not noticing Mom taking the picture, by a sticky, sweet dance of a honey bee on the soft spikes of a clover blossom.
 I cannot imagine the scene being any different than it is.

-Even at that moment bits of him were already connected to that netherworld.
-Soon the process will be complete and I will watch from that long ago frame, alone.
+Even at that moment, bits of him were already connected to that netherworld.

 Moving, beautiful, spiritual.
 Blessings.